YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 The generated .hex file is located at /qmk_firmware/.build/handwired_evk_v1_3_default.hex on the local computer.
 If giving "Error: C:/Users/<UserName>/qmk_firmware is too old or not set up correctly!", run ["python3 -m pip install pygments"](https://github.com/qmk/qmk_firmware/issues/10602) and ["python3 -m pip install -U qmk"](https://github.com/qmk/qmk_firmware/issues/10602) in MSYS2.

+## 0. [Alternatively] Compile the Firmware in the QMK Corfigurator
+Open the [QMK Configurator](https://config.qmk.fm/#/handwired/evk/v1_3/LAYOUT), follow the [QMK Configurator Guide](https://docs.qmk.fm/#/newbs_building_firmware_configurator), load /handwired/evk/v1_3, modify the keymap to your liking, compile, and generate the .hex file for section 2.

 ## 2. Flash Firmware Onto the Micro-controller
 Use the [Teensy Loader](https://www.pjrc.com/teensy/loader_win10.html) to flash the .hex file onto the Teensy 2.0.

 ## 3. Wire up the Keyboard Matrix
 The corresponding matrix rows and columns:
 <img src="./Images/Keymapping.jpg">
+I won't draw a circuit diagram for the Teensy 2.0.
+Please see [1.2.1 "/handwired/evk/v1_3/"](https://github.com/YangPiCui/ErgonomicVerticalKeyboard/tree/master/EVK_v1.3/ElectronicsFirmwareAndSoftware#121-handwiredevkv1_3).
+Note that pin D5 on the Teensy is used for the layer switch indicator LED.

 ### Rows
 You don't have to decide how to connect the rows to the Teensy or MCP yet.
 Just worry about getting the matrix right.